Factorio – Visualizing construction material dependencies

 There are also a lot of Quality of Life changes in the new version.

-• oefrha 9 months ago
+• oefrha a year ago

 I’ve read all of the FFFs as they came out.
 I have a feeling that between space platform constraints, spoilables, and recently revealed heating mechanics, they may have taken the logistics puzzle idea a bit too far for the average player.
 This is coming from someone who has finished Space Exploration (spaceship victory, not the crazy secret puzzle victory).